andrea-hidalgo/labyrinth-of-lies/README.md

   * Player can select start button to start game
 * Play screen
   * Player can see story and make choices
-  * Player can fight monsters
   * Display player stats

 MVP TWO
+* Player can fight monsters
+* Player can heal
+* Longer storyline

+MVP THREE
 * Create additional setup screens
   * Player can input their name
   * Player can select a class to play as, each class has different stats

-* Longer storyline
+MVP FOUR
 * Display monster pictures

 #### Stretch goals

+* Find additional health potions inside the labyrinth
-* Expand the storyline
+* Find better weapons inside the labyrinth
+* Add ability to rest to restore health to full
 * Introduce luck element, make players roll a virtual die to determine the outcome.
+* There is a chance that Monsters will heal
+* Changing labyrinth.
+Selecting the same option might yield different results based on chance with every playthrough.
+* Expand storyline

 ## Challenges: